itsims007/itsims007/README.md

-<h1>Hey, I'm Marie, <a href="https://www.linkedin.com/in/marie-s-03b061239/"> Your tech-loving homie, diving into AI and Cybersecurity like Homer Simpson into a pile of donuts! ☺️💻🔒 #CodeIsLife
+<h1>Hey, I'm Marie, <a href="https://www.linkedin.com/in/marie-s-03b061239/"> Your tech-loving homie, diving into AI, Cybersecurity, and Software Development like Homer Simpson into a pile of donuts! ☺️💻🔒 #CodeIsLife

 <h2>👮🏾‍♂️ Cybersecurity Projects:</h2>